JingWangTW/NYCU-UNIX_Programing-2021/Spec.md

    119: 0000000000000000     0 FUNC    GLOBAL DEFAULT  UND open64@GLIBC_2.2.5 (2)
    201: 0000000000000000     0 FUNC    GLOBAL DEFAULT  UND fopen64@GLIBC_2.2.5 (2)
 ```
-Alternatively, you may consider using `nm -D` to read symbols.
+Alternatively, you may consider using [`nm -D`](https://linux.die.net/man/1/nm) to read symbols.
 Basically, we have two different symbol tables.
 One is the regular symbol table, and the other is the dynamic symbol table.
-The one removed by `strip` is the regular symbol table.
-So you will need to work with `nm -D` or `readelf --syms` to read the dynamic symbol table.
+The one removed by [`strip(1)`](https://linux.die.net/man/1/strip) is the regular symbol table.
+So you will need to work with [`nm -D`](https://linux.die.net/man/1/nm) or [`readelf --syms`](https://linux.die.net/man/1/readelf) to read the dynamic symbol table.

 ## Homework Submission
 We will compile your homework by simply typing 'make' in your homework directory.
 You have to ensure your Makefile produces the executable ***logger*** and the shared object ***logger.so***.
 Please make sure your Makefile works and the output executable name is correct before submitting your homework.
 The ***logger*** may be implemented as a shell script.
 In that case, you can simply pack the shell script in your submitted file.